jacobb/nap/docs/options.rst

 **Defaults to:** ``None``

+.. _urls:

 ``urls``
 ========

 *Optional*

-Urls used to lookup API requests
+URLs used to lookup API requests.
+See :doc:`urls` for more information on definging ResourceModel urls.

 **Defaults to:** A tuple of urls set to::